symfony/symfony-docs/components/security/authentication.rst

 Authentication Sensitive Event
 ------------------------------

+.. versionadded:: 4.3

+    The ``security.authentication.success_sensitive`` event was introduced in Symfony 4.3.

 When a user is successfully authenticated, the security component will also dispatch a ``security.authentication.success_sensitive`` event just before erasing credentials and dispatching the regular success event.
 The event object